ushinnary/ollama_assistant/README.md

-# WIP
+# AI Overlay

-Floating search bar with AI chat
+Simple window with a searchbar for chat with Ollama.